 The bottom line – don’t give up hope.
 You are not a number in the statistics!
 Don’t listen to the doctors if they tell you to go home and die.
 Plan to live and enjoy each second you have.
 Lean on God for strength and peace, He will always be there for you.

 My heart goes out to others battling brain tumors.
 I know when I was first diagnosed it helped me so much to talk with another who had “been there and done that too”.
 So if you want to, please feel free to email me at email@example.com I can’t wait to hear YOUR story!
 I’m here in Oregon cheering you on!
 Don’t give up!

-After I reached the peak of Mt.
-Shasta in 2004, I was motivated to write a book in hopes to encourage others to never give.
-My book, Life’s Mountains, tells the story of climbing Mount Shasta and battling the Glioblastoma Multiforme – hoping it will inspire others to not give up, to keep climbing their own life’s mountain!
-Up above click on "My Book - Life's Mountains" and you can read the first chapter and find links to where you can buy the book.
+I also wrote a book in hopes to encourage others battling brain tumors to never give up.
+My book, Life’s Mountains, tells the story of climbing Mount Shasta and battling the Glioblastoma Multiforme – hoping it will inspire others to keep climbing their own life’s mountain!
+If you look to the top of my web page you will see “My Book – Life’s Mountains”, click on it and you can read the first chapter of my book and find a link to where you can buy it!